Wesxdz/kahlo-yawn/_posts/embryode.md

 So inventors need to learn from their peers and environment.
 We'll keep you updated as we design the specs on PPR Embryode.

+**(7/11/24)**

+*The care of the citizen is the sap of the city.
+But one can care only for that which one loves.
+Lovableness is the key to a living city.
+A lovely city is not an accident as a lovely person is not an accident. -[The City in the Image of Man, Paolo Soleri](https://www.organism.earth/library/document/arcology)*

+*Let’s start little Jane’s learning-about-feelings kidner-curriculum by telos crafting books and (do not try this at home!) playing in Blender. -[Dear Heonae, be my ECS Graphstar, Wesley Spacebar]*

+We've been considering this idea of replication through the lense of book telos, weighting adherence to good books like The City in the Image of Man and Tesla: Man Out of Time.